-Biogas includes landfill gas, sludge gas and manure/organic waste gas14.
-Data from the Danish Energy Agency specifies production and consumption of each of the biogas types DEA, 2021e).
-In 2020, 67 % of the produced biogas was upgraded to bio natural gas.
-An increasing part of the biogas based on manure / organic waste is upgraded to bio natural gas.
+Biogas includes landfill gas, sludge gas and manure/organic waste gas12.
+In 2021, 75 % of the produced biogas was upgraded to biomethane.
+An increasing part of the biogas is upgraded to biomethane.
+Data from the Danish Energy Agency specifies production and consumption of each of the biogas types DEA, 2022e).
+In 2021, 75 % of the produced biogas was upgraded to biomethane.